asampat3090/tianchiclassification/src/README.txt

-@Shi @Benze Upload your script files of the processing data and convolutional neural networks for the tembusu cluster in this folder.
+This projects aims at classifying clothes among 9 classes using a convolutional neural network (CNN).

+The implementation is all done using Google's deep learning library TensorFlow.

+Prior running the file `run.sh` please make sure that you have installed the `requirements.txt` within a `virtualenv`.

-In order to connect to the cluster, execute the following commands:
+In order to run the training and evaluation of the CNN type `sh run.sh`.

-ssh soc_username@tembusu.comp.nus.edu.sg

-You access gateways machines names access0-4.

-From there, connect to compg53 computing resources through ssh.